EMSL-MONet/CommSciMtg_Nov25/FTICR-MS/scripts/MONet_DOM_Data_Exploration.md

 #### Diversity in a multivariate space
 ##### NMDS
-Use only peaks to plot and color by top and bottom in a NMDS space plot color by TOP and BTM
+Use only peaks to plot and color by top and bottom in a NMDS space plot color by TOP and BTM <br>

-## NMDS
+#### NMDS

 ``` r
 set.seed(1988)